buidl-labs/crypto-code-school-inside-tezos/.github/ISSUE_TEMPLATE/medium-large-feature.md

 **Describe the solution you'd like.**
 A clear and concise description of what you want to happen.

-For whenever working on a feature or implementation for which execution path is unknown or that requires breaking the logic into multiple separate steps.
+From here onwards,the steps will not be trivial and clear at first, take your time and experiment to have full clarity on execution in pseudo code, for whenever working on a feature or implementation for which execution path is unknown or that requires breaking the logic into multiple separate steps, proceed with the following:

 **1. Communicate overall strategy**